pcingola/SnpEff/src/docs/snpsift/annotate_mem.md

 # SnpSift `annotateMem` Command Documentation

-The `annotateMem` command is a, high-performance tool for annotating VCF files using pre-built “databases” such as dbSnp, ClinVar, GnomAD, Cosmic, and more.
+The `annotateMem` command is a high-performance tool for annotating VCF files using pre-built “databases” such as dbSnp, ClinVar, GnomAD, Cosmic, and more.
 It is optimized to handle large VCF files—annotating over 1 million VCF lines per minute in many cases.
 This is achieved by converting database VCF files into memory-optimized dataframes indexed by chromosome and variant type.

 ---